 So, you’ve been told you have neuropathy, nerve pain or restless legs (all three can affect your feet and legs), and you may have been prescribed Lyrica.
 Lyrica is from a class of drugs that are antiseizure medications.
 It has been FDA approved to treat nerve pain, or more specifically neuropathy.
-Many patients I see have had negative experiences taking this medication.
+Many patients I see have had negative experiences taking this medication and have left negative Lyrica reviews.

 I recently saw another patient and heard yet another story of the dramatic weight gain she experienced because of Lyrica.
 She is not taking the medication now, but is stuck her with 50 pounds of weight!
 She is patient number four from this year who has that amount of weight she now has to carry around (I should note that the average weight gain is thought to be 10 -15 pounds).